Peter the healer and preacher

 After reading the highlights of Peter’s sermon, do you think you would have been convinced by what he said?
 Would you have become a believer on the basis of seeing the lame man healed and hearing Peter’s explanation for what was going on?

 Quoting his Jewish Bible, Peter reminded the crowd that God had said the descendants of Abraham were going to make the world a better place for everyone.
-Many Bible translations and paraphrases put it something like this, “Through your descendants all the families on earth will be blessed” (3:25 NLT).
+Many Bible translations and paraphrases put it something like this, “Through your descendants all the families on earth will be blessed” (Acts 3:25, New Living Translation).
 Do you think that promise was talking about Jesus, the Christian movement, or perhaps something else?

 LIFE APPLICATION.
 When we read the story of the lame beggar Peter and John helped, it reminds us of beggars we have seen in various places.
 Jewish law taught that Jews needed to help those people.
 From what you have seen, what’s the prevailing attitude people have today toward beggars?